jamesjiadazhan/MetaboCoreUtilsAdduct/README.md

 - Calculate m/z to monoisotopic mass using m/z and adduct type.
 - Calculate monoisotopic mass using chemical formula
 - Calculate adduct chemical formula using adduct type and neutral chemical formula
+- Infer adduct form  within the specified mass accuracy using monoisotopic mass and m/z

 # Installation